nkpak001/airfare-pricing-analysis/README.md

 # Airfare Pricing Trends & Demand Analysis

-## Project Overview
+## About This Project

-This project analyzes U.S. airfare data to explore pricing trends and differences across markets.
-The goal was to clean and analyze real-world transportation data, identify meaningful patterns, and present the findings through clear visualizations.
+I completed this project for CS 620 at Old Dominion University.
+I worked with real-world U.S. airfare data to explore differences in airfare prices across cities and markets.

-This project was completed as part of my graduate coursework in Computer Science at Old Dominion University.
+The project gave me experience taking a dataset, preparing it for analysis, looking for patterns, and using visualizations to make the results easier to understand.

-## Tools & Technologies
+## Tools I Used

 - Python
 - Pandas